Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion.md

 <Card
     title="dbt Fusion engine upgrade"
-    body="Learn how you can upgrade and leverage the speed and scale of the dbt Fusion engine" link="/docs/dbt-versions/upgrade-dbt-version-in-cloud#dbt-fusion-engine"
+    body="Learn how you can upgrade and leverage the speed and scale of the dbt Fusion engine." link="/docs/dbt-versions/upgrade-dbt-version-in-cloud#dbt-fusion-engine"
     icon="dbt-bit"/>